a smiling young student standing at the front of a classroom near a projection of math problems

 Spanish

 Elementary Spanish focuses on a variety of themes which will be reintroduced and expanded upon in successive years.
-These themes build vocabulary, communicative competence, and comprehension, and include: Greetings, Family, Animals, Numbers (0-50), Community, School Life, Food, Body Parts, Seasons, Weather, Calendar, Colors, and Cultural Awareness lessons taught through stories, games, songs, and videos.
+These themes build vocabulary, communicative competence, and comprehension.
+The themes include: greetings, family, pets, numbers (0-50), community, school life, food, body parts, seasons, weather, calendar, and colors.
+Cultural lessons are taught through stories, games, songs, and videos.

 Library

 The library curriculum is based on information access and problem-solving skills.
-Students learn to use databases to locate information.
+Students learn the process of using the library by identifying desired books in the catalog, writing the call number, then finding the book on the shelf.
 These resources are then applied to classroom research projects.
 Literature appreciation is also emphasized through class discussions.
-Students can choose from over 28,000 titles on our library shelves and in our e-book collection from the digital Overdrive/Sora library.
+Students can choose from over 28,000 titles on our library shelves and in our e-book collection from the digital Sora library.

 Schedule a Tour